-The person who applied to have the body of a loved one cremated is required to issue instructions for the final disposition of the ashes.
+The person who applied to have the body of a loved one cremated (Applicant) is required to issue instructions for the final disposition of the ashes.
+The Applicant can provide written, signed and dated authority for another person to make the arrangements on their behalf.
 Final Disposition is the arrangements that are made to have the ashes interred, immured or scattered at their final resting place.
 It is a requirement under the Public Health Regulations of NSW.

 What options are there for Final Disposition?